spences10/scottspence.com/posts/2022/07/12/change-scrollbar-color-tailwind-css/index.md

 If you want to [Change Text Highlight Color with Tailwind CSS] you can check out that post too.

+There's also a post on [Gradient animations with Tailwind CSS and SvelteKit] you might find interesting.

 <!-- Links -->

 [change text highlight color with tailwind css]: